cardstack/cardstack/packages/cardpay-cli/README.md

 Options:
   -m, --mnemonic       Phrase for mnemonic wallet.
-Also can be pulled from env using MNEMONIC_PHRASE  [string] -w, --walletConnect  A flag to indicate that wallet connect should be used for the wallet  [boolean] -n, --network        The Layer 2 network to run this script on  [string] [required] [choices: "sokol", "xdai"]
+Also can be pulled from env using MNEMONIC_PHRASE  [string] -w, --walletConnect  A flag to indicate that wallet connect should be used for the wallet  [boolean] -f, --from           The signing EOA.
+Defaults to the first derived EOA of the specified mnemonic  [string] -n, --network        The Layer 2 network to run this script on  [string] [required] [choices: "sokol", "xdai"]
 ```